-According to a survey by True Link Financial, Americans are defrauded of several billions of heard-earned dollars each year.
+According to a survey by True Link Financial, Americans are defrauded of several billions of hard-earned dollars each year.
 This includes identity theft and all those crazy scams you hear about but smugly think will never work on you.
 Do you consider yourself friendly?
 Thrifty?
 Financially sophisticated?
 If you answered yes to any of these questions, then according to that same survey you are more likely to be defrauded because you may give strangers the benefit of the doubt, are more enticed by bargains and are comfortable moving larger amounts of money around.

 The next scam victim could be you.
 Here's what to watch out for in the new year and, most important, how to protect yourself.

 This just might be the biggest consumer scam in the U.S. right now.
 According to Microsoft, in 2015 an estimated 3.3 million people were victimized by a tech-support con, at a total cost of $1.5 billion.
-That's one American duped out of an average $454 nearly every 10 seconds.
+That's one American duped out of an average of $454 nearly every 10 seconds.

 Here's how the scam typically unfolds: You get an unsolicited call from someone claiming to be with Microsoft or Windows tech support, who says viruses have been detected on your computer.
 In order to protect your data, you are told to immediately call up a certain website and follow its instructions.
-A dummy screen may appear that shows viruses being detected and eliminated, but in reality malware is being installed that allows the scammer to steal your usernames and passwords, hold your data for ransom or even use the webcam to spy on you.
+A dummy screen may appear that shows viruses being detected and eliminated, but in reality, malware is being installed that allows the scammer to steal your usernames and passwords, hold your data for ransom or even use the webcam to spy on you.

 Hang up the phone.
 "Neither Microsoft nor our partners make unsolicited phone calls," says Courtney Gregoire, senior attorney at the Microsoft Digital Crimes Unit.
 Also, don't click any links in unsolicited emails from "Microsoft" or in pop-up ads promising to speed up your computer.
 "And if you haven't downloaded Windows 10 or the latest version of OS X, do it," says William Woodworth with Best Buy's Geek Squad.
-"Each update is free and has lots of new security built in."
+"Each update is free and has lots of new security built-in."
 Ditto for any other software programs you're running.

 Has this been happening to you?
 The phone rings, you pick it up, say "hello," but there's no one on the other line.
 It's a new type of robocall — an automated computer system making tens of thousands of calls to "build a list of humans to target for theft," according to the Financial Fraud Research Center.
 It's the first step in opening you up to many of the phone-based scams discussed in this article.